This article describes the process to copying data from Reloading Studio to a spreadsheet. .

 This is a technical topic and assumes advanced level of understanding, including HTML, JSON and ‘view source’ function of your web browser.

 Exporting load data is complex, because this data model includes multiples screens, options, media types and free-form notes.
 Exporting this data (with all relationships) in a linear record (for example, in to Excel) is near impossible and unusable for humans.
-Instead, this data can be extracted using the ‘batch report’ feature, in JSON format.
+Instead, this data can be extracted using a ‘Print load recipe report’ feature, in JSON format.

 After the report is opened in a web browser we will need to view page source: